 In addition to managing your retirement account, Blooom also eliminates managed account services as well as target-date funds.
 These changes will help your portfolio become one with low fees and strong performance.

 Along with doing all the investing work for you and improving your investment performance, Blooom really shines in the way that they can reduce hidden fees.

 Most 401K accounts have a HUGE amount of hidden fees.
 Many funds you can invest in within the plan have fees ranging from 1-2% of your portfolio amount, which is insane over the long run.

 In fact, due to compound interest, paying an extra 1% in fees can reduce your total earnings by up to 30%!

-Blooom really shines in their ability to switch from the high fee plans, to plans with much more manageable fees.
+Blooom really shines in its ability to switch from the high fee plans to plans with much more manageable fees.
 401(k) plans are notoriously difficult to navigate, so finding which plans have low fees can be difficult.
 Luckily, Blooom does this for you!